Happy Hour (2015 Japanese film): Production

 The film was first developed while Hamaguchi was an artist in residence at KIITO Design and Creative Center Kobe in 2013.
 It came out of an improvisational acting workshop he held for non-professionals, with many of the film's performers having participated in the workshop.

 At 317 minutes (5 hours, 17 minutes), it is one of the longest films in Japanese cinema.

 Release

-The film had its world premiere at the 68th Locarno Festival on 14 August 2015.
+The film had its world premiere at the 68th Locarno Film Festival on 14 August 2015.
 It was released in Japan on 12 December 2015.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 14 reviews, with a weighted average of 8.5/10.
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 4 critics, indicating "universal acclaim".

 The four lead actresses shared the best actress award and the film earned a special mention for its script at the 2015 Locarno Film Festival.
 The film was voted the third best Japanese film of 2015 in the Kinema Junpo poll of critics.
 Upon its release in the United States, Richard Brody of The New Yorker wrote that "Hamaguchi is a genius of scene construction, turning the fierce poetry of painfully revealing and pugnaciously wounding dialogue into powerful drama that’s sustained by a seemingly spontaneous yet analytically precise visual architecture".
 He selected the film as one of the 10 best of 2016, and later as the best Japanese film of the 21st century.
 Vadim Rizov also held the latter opinion, saying, "The logline is that it’s a drama about five [sic] Japanese women charting their friendship, using duration to build character depth, and that’s absolutely true, but there’s so much more".
 Dan Sullivan in Film Comment stated, "Buoyed by four captivating performances from its unheralded actresses, Happy Hour is a fascinating, towering confection of contradictions".
 Ben Konigsberg in The New York Times wrote that "If 'Happy Hour' doesn't quite deliver all it promises, that may only be because it promises quite a lot".

 The film was placed at number 85 on The A.V.
 Clubs "100 Best Movies of the 2010s" list, number 27 on Slant Magazines "100 Best Films of the 2010s" list, and number 94 on IndieWires "100 Best Movies of the Decade" list.